laurel-thomson/UNLScheduling/README.md

 `$ python manage.py migrate`

+If you added a new model and would like to be able to manage it from the admin site, you will need to register it.
+In `admin.py` located within the `scheduling` directory, add the following line:

+`admin.site.register(<ModelName>)`

+## Views

+The <a href="https://docs.djangoproject.com/en/2.2/topics/http/views/">Views</a> are located in `scheduling/views`.
+A View is simply a Python function that takes a web request and returns a web response.
+The Views are responsible for rendering the HTML templates.
+There are three namespaces: scheduling, students, and teachers.
+The students and teachers namespaces contain Views that are specific to students and teachers, respectively.
+The scheduling namespace contains Views that are not specific to either students or teachers.

+### Database API

+The Views make several queries using the <a href="https://docs.djangoproject.com/en/2.2/topics/db/queries/">Django Database API</a>.
+The API provides a convenient layer of abstraction for interacting with the Django models.

+### Decorators

+Access to Views is managed using <a href="https://docs.djangoproject.com/en/2.2/topics/http/decorators/">View decorators</a>.
+Views with the @login_required decorator can only be accessed by an authenticated user, Views with the @teacher_required can only be accessed by a user with `is_teacher == True`.
+The decorators can be manage from `decorators.py` in the scheduling directory.
+Make sure you add the appropriate decorators to any new Views you create.

 ## Common Problems

 When I try to run any `manage.py` commands, I get the following error: